gabriaraujo/profile-viewer/README.md

 LinkedIn: <a href="https://www.linkedin.com/in/gabrielcaetanodm/" target="_blank">gabrielcaetanodm</a>

 Also, you can use this design as you want, it's free to copy, change and improve.

-## 📚 Functionality
-- Lists all public repositories of a GitHub user.
-- Indicates the main language of each listed repository.

 ## 📥 How to use
 - Access the project page through the link <a href="https://gabriaraujo.github.io/profile-viewer/" target="_blank">gabriaraujo.github.io/profile-viewer/</a>.